yorku-ease/DataMigrationBenchmarkingTool/README.md

 - Docker Compose & Python must be installed on the Kafka machine.
 - Python must be installed on the local server.
 - SSH connection must be enabled on the remote server where the files will be migrated to.
-- SSH connection must be enabled on the Kafka machine.

  ## Get Started